hestiacp/hestiacp-docs/web/docs/introduction/getting-started.md

 ### List of installation options

 ::: tip
-An easier way to choose your installation options is by using the [Install string generator](https://gabizz.github.io/hestiacp-scriptline-generator/) by [gabizz](https://github.com/gabizz).
+An easier way to choose your installation options is by using the [Install string generator](https://gabizz.github.io/hestiacp-scriptline-generator/) by [Gabriel Claudiu Maftei](https://github.com/gabizz/).
 :::

 To choose what software gets installed, you can provide flags to the installation script.
 You can view the full list of options below.